koninos/typescriptbook/chapter3.md

 ```

-Creates ambient module 'Foo', without quotes creates a namespace (only ambient modules can use quoted names)
+Creates ambient module 'Foo', without quotes creates a namespace (only ambient modules can use quoted names) (The quoted modules are ES6 modules)